 Now that Apple has started to visit all important streets at the beginning of 2019 and then smaller side streets and pavements in 2020, there are interesting effects to observe in some places.
 For example, my beloved Angelus Café on Orange Street in Asakusa is already closed, but at least the building is still standing in May 2019.
 But as soon as you step onto the sidewalk or into the narrow side street next to it, the building disappears and a temporary car park appears.
 In the distance, you can still see the entire Skytree from Orange Street.
 But as soon as you move to the side street or the pavement, the lower half is hidden by the building of the new Asakusa Tobu Hotel.
 So as dynamically as Tokyo demolishes and rebuilds, Apple must continue to regularly send its scouts through the streets to keep such interesting effects to a minimum.

-I wish all readers a lot of fun with the virtual tours of Japan and hope that we can replace them with very real tours again from autumn 2021 onwards!
+I wish all readers a lot of fun with the virtual tours of Japan and hope that we can replace them with very real tours again from spring 2022 onwards!

 Tokyo Maze – 42 walks: